mantispineapple/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+The credit for this document belongs to Jessica Doyle and the production team.
+This includes the following names;
+John Smith
+Bessy Adams
+Mary Katherine